Gieneq/Audio-Spectrum-Display/schematics/README.md

 - phase shift.

 Matching output and input impedance is crucial to obtain useful signal, because if:
-- impedance of following block is close to the preceding one then output voltage will be scaled to half of input voltage,
+- impedance of following block is close to the preceding one, then output voltage will be scaled to half of input voltage,
-- impedance of following block is (rule of thumb) 10x greather than preciding impedance, then output voltage will be close to input voltage.
+- impedance of following block is (rule of thumb) 10x greater than preceding impedance, then output voltage will be close to input voltage.

 ## Real voltage source